andria-dev/DolibabyPhp/README.md

 Commands:
-  bash-reverse-shell     Spawns a bash shell on the victim machine and... custom-php-payload     Specify your own PHP payload to be run on the victim... custom-system-payload  Specify your own payload to be run via PHP system()... sftp                   SFTPs to the attacker machine, downloads the...
+  bash-reverse-shell     Spawns a bash shell on the victim machine and... cleanup                Runs the cleanup script on the target for given site... custom-php-payload     Specify your own PHP payload to be run on the victim... custom-system-payload  Specify your own payload to be run via PHP system()... sftp                   SFTPs to the attacker machine, downloads the...